tbrumbaugh5396/git-explanation/README.md

 - lightweight (like a branch that doesn't move is just a pointer to a specific commit)
 - annotated   (full git object and are prefferred)

+You can see all tags:
+- git tag
-You can see all tags: git tag OR git tag -l OR git tag --list You can see tags that match a pattern: git tag -l "v1.*"
+- git tag -l
+- git tag --list
+You can see tags that match a pattern: git tag -l "v1.*"
 Creating lightweight tags: git tag v1-lw
 Creating annotated tags: git tag -a v1